Tips for Growing Your Own Indoor Garden

 Choose the Best Plants for Your Space

-Before getting started with an indoor garden, the first thing you may want to do is take a quick tour of your home.
+Before getting started with an indoor garden or a plant nursery, the first thing you may want to do is take a quick tour of your home.
 Look for (or create) space where plants won’t be crowded and where there won’t be damage from any spilled soil or water.
 You’ll also want to notice the levels of direct light, air circulation, humidity, and temperature fluctuations that each room gets.
 Having a sense of your space and what kind of environment it can provide can help you narrow down what types of plants will thrive in your home.

 It’s also a good idea to research the different kinds of herbs or vegetables you are interested in growing, and what are their care needs.
 If you prefer more low-maintenance plants, you can narrow down your selection by choosing plants that don’t require a lot of direct light or water.